 Programming professionally since 1995 and more recently applying my skills as a Principal Engineer, Tech Lead, and Release Manager.
 There are few things I haven't done in the realm of web development.
 With a firm belief in the value of Agile Methodologies, I became a Certified Scrum Master.
 I pride myself on writing code that is modular, extendable, maintainable, and readable.
 I understand the difference between code that will get the job done fast and code that will get the job done well, and when to use each.
-I know how a little good planning can save a project countless man-hours.
-And, most importantly, I know the limits of my knowledge and when to ask questions of those who know more than me.
+I know how a little good planning can save countless man-hours.
+And, most importantly, I know the limits of my knowledge and when to ask questions of those around me.

-I prefer to work with people who are smarter than me, care passionately about the quality of their work, and make software that people actually want to use.
+I prefer to work with people who care passionately about the quality of their work, and make software that people actually want to use.
 Making the world a better place would be a pretty nice bonus.

-If you'd like to know more there's plenty of info available at masukomi.org
+If you'd like to know more about me there's plenty of info available at masukomi.org

-Starting out as a senior developer doing normal rails work I eventually became a Tech Lead and Engineering Manager, then Principal Engineer & Release Manager at One Door, where I spend my days trying to balance a desire for quality code with the need to ship product.
+Starting out as a Senior Developer doing normal Rails work I eventually became a Tech Lead and Engineering Manager, then Principal Engineer & Release Manager at One Door.
+I spent my days trying to balance a desire for quality code with the need to ship product.
 Mostly, I helped other developers all day.

 As the first web developer in a new business unit, I was responsible for putting together the first customer-facing graphs and information pages, as well as tools to provision internal systems.
 As the team grew and we acquired Acerno, I helped improve and expand the primary internal provisioning system that came along with the acquisition.